ChainSafe/lodestar/CONTRIBUTING.md

 Pull request titles must be:

+- Adhering to the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) spec
 - Short and descriptive summary
 - Should be capitalized and written in imperative present tense
 - Not end with a period

 For example:

-> Add Edit on Github button to all the pages
+> feat: Add Edit on Github button to all the pages

 **Pull Request Etiquette**